microsoft/DirectX-Specs/d3d/WorkGraphs.md

 > This section is proposed as part of [graphics nodes](#graphics-nodes), which aren't supported yet.

-- Draw order: The order of `Draw*`/`Mesh` node launches is undefined.
+- Draw order: The order of graphics node launches is undefined.
 Invocations of multiple concurrent graphics nodes (or any nodes in the work graph) have no ordering relative to each other.
 Similarly, draw calls sent to a single graphics node (like any node in a work graph) *may* be reordered.

 - Switching between executing graphics nodes: The implication is while executing the graph, there is arbitrary switching between graphics nodes (among other nodes).
 The GPU overhead required for this switching is expected to scale with the number of distinct graphics nodes in particular as well as the difference between the state configuration in each graphics node's [program](#program) definition.
 So programs which are all *mostly* the same should have a low switching overhead, while wildly different ones will have a higher overhead.
 Developers may need to account for this when deciding which states to vary across the many graphics nodes that may be in a single work graph.